rackerlabs/design-system/_component_design/choice-tiles.md

 Choice tiles use most of the same styling that is used for components like radios and checkboxes, with the addition of the checkmark to indicate a selected tile.

-For selected states, the iconography changes color to match the given state.
+When possible, change the icon color with the selected states.
 If you cannot adjust the color of an icon, be consistent with your color decision throughout the choice tile set.
 Do not have some icons that change color and others that do not change color.
-When possible, change the icon color with the selected states.

 {% endcolumn %}